mikkelam/Emoji-Ninja/README.md

-# E-quip ⚔️
+# Emoji Ninja 🥷

-Become quippest person in chat🤙
+Become the emoji master in any chat🤙

 A performant macOS emoji picker.
 No fuss, just find emojis.
 Fast.